-The aggregate tax basis of depreciable real property at 875 Third Avenue for federal income tax purposes was \$148.6 million as of September 30, 1997.
+The Company has not yet received from the contributor of this Property the information regarding such contributor's tax basis necessary to permit the Company to determine the aggregate tax basis of depreciable real property at 875 Third Avenue for federal income tax purposes.
 Depreciation is computed on the straight-line method over the estimated life of the real property which is 39 years.
-For the tax year ending June 30, 1998, 875 Third Avenue will be taxed by the Borough of Manhattan at a rate equal to \$10.164 per \$100 of assessed value, resulting in a total tax for such period equal to \$6.266.106.
+For the tax year ending June 30, 1998, 875 Third Avenue will be taxed by the Borough of Manhattan at a rate equal to \$10.164 per \$100 of assessed value, resulting in a total tax for such period equal to \$6,266,106.